aliyounis9/Voice-Interactive-Snake-Game/README.md

 ![](https://github.com/alitarek0/Voice-Interactive-Snake-Game/blob/main/snakeGame.gif)

 ## 🎮 Game in Action <a name = "game"></a>
-The voice-interactive version of the game can be played through [this link](https://editor.p5js.org/alitarek0/full/Gro3zIXEW) **(please make sure mic permission is allowerd through the browser.)**
+* Voice-interactive version of the game can be played through [this link](https://editor.p5js.org/alitarek0/full/Gro3zIXEW) **(please make sure mic permission is allowerd through the browser.)**
-The normal version of the game (works through keyboard arrow keys) can be played through [this link](https://editor.p5js.org/alitarek0/full/U_C_TaQfG).
+* Normal version of the game (works through keyboard arrow keys) can be played through [this link](https://editor.p5js.org/alitarek0/full/U_C_TaQfG).

 If you have any inquiries, please do not hesitate to reach out.